 Avoiding DUI Checkpoints Can Arouse Police Suspicion

 Setting up a DUI checkpoint is legal for police and avoiding one is legal for drivers.
 That means that police officers normally can’t pursue a driver just because he or she chose to drive the other way to avoid a checkpoint.
-However, the police officer can initiate a pursuit if he or she observes the motorist driving erratically that could suggest avoidance of the checkpoint because the driver expected to fail.
+However, the police officer can initiate a pursuit if he or she observes the motorist driving erratically that could suggest avoiding a checkpoint because the driver expected to fail.
 Some specific examples of driving behavior that can attract police attention include:

 - Straddling the dividing line between lanes